 As yet, I have no evidence on which to base a theory about Washington McGruder’s parentage.
-His white blood and Magruder name could have come from his own father, or from a generation or more back.
-In the John S. Magruder inventory of 21 slaves, in 1825, there is one woman, Flora, 45, old enough to be Washington Magruder’s mother.
+His white blood and Magruder name could have come from a white Magruder father, or from a generation or more back.
+John S. Magruder’s estate inventory of 1825 names 21 slaves.
+One woman, Flora, 45, is old enough to be Washington Magruder’s mother.
 The oldest man is 30.
-For two men, Harry and Frank, no age is given; their appraised values suggest they were in their prime, but older slaves with tradesmen’s skills could also be valued highly.
+For two men, Harry and Frank, no age is given; their appraised values suggest they were in their prime, but older slaves with valuable skills could also be valued highly.

 Nor have I yet found later records for Annie or Phebe McGruder.
 One interesting coincidence I stumbled on while searching: in 1880 a black man named Benjamin McGruder, with a wife Georgeanna McGruder, lived in Richmond and worked in a tobacco factory.
 On the same page are several families named Payne and one named Morton.
 In 1870, Jesse Ewell and Helen McGregor Ewell had a 41 year-old live-in woman servant named Morton.
 Her name is given as “Morton Morton,” but I tend to view that as an error.
 Her children, also in the household, were Walker Morton (8), Henry Morton (4), Catharine Morton (5 months).
 All are designated mulatto.
 With them was Susan Adams (10) designated black.
 So is this Richmond page a wild goose chase?
 Possibly; but it’s worth filing away in the back of your mind as you search for your ancestors, their homes of origin, and their movements in the decades after Emancipation.